MutsuNoKami/SlashGame/README.md

 # SlashGame
-This is a game i made for school
+This is a game I made for school